allanchua101/hau-ai-powered-lms/README.md

           width="712px" />
 </p>
 <p align="center">
      HAU innovation collator is a client-side only application that aggregates awesome artificial intelligence and innovation related videos.
-It aims to help students boost their software engineering skills and promote commoditization of AI technologies.
+It aims to help students boost their software engineering skills and promote commodification of AI technologies.
 </p>

 [Live POC Website](https://allanchua101.github.io/hau-ai-powered-lms/)

 ### Features

-- Play YouTube videos using VueJS components
+- Implement a chatbot that responds to queries to enhance learning experience of viewers.
 - Implement a voice command recognition system that allows remote control of the learning materials
-- Implement a chatbot that responds to queries to enhance learning experience of viewers.
+- Showcase different edge-based AI capabilities and prove that we can build AI-enabled GUIs with no backends
-- Showcase different edge-based AI capabilities and prove that we can build AI-enabled frontends with no backends
+- Play YouTube videos using VueJS components

 ### Client-side Chatbot